michael2012z/BitBible/markdown/KJV/files/Dan.md

 26. But the judgment shall sit, and they shall take away his dominion, to consume and to destroy it unto the end.

-27. And the kingdom and dominion, and the greatness of the kingdom under the whole heaven, shall be given to the people of the saints of the most High, whose kingdom is an everlasting kingdom, and all dominions shall serve and obey him.dominions: or, rulers
+27. And the kingdom and dominion, and the greatness of the kingdom under the whole heaven, shall be given to the people of the saints of the most High, whose kingdom is an everlasting kingdom, and all dominions shall serve and obey him.

 28. Hitherto is the end of the matter.
 As for me Daniel, my cogitations much troubled me, and my countenance changed in me: but I kept the matter in my heart.